 Such equipment used is a computerised test chart which allows us to use pictures, numbers, shapes as well as letters to check the child’s vision.

-Larbalestier Opticians provides free NHS eye tests for all children under 16 and those under 19 and in full time education.
-If a child is found to need spectacles, a contribution is provided by the NHS.
+Larbalestier Opticians provides eye tests for all children under 16 and those under 19 and in full time education.

 At Larbalestier Opticians, we stock a wide range of spectacles specially designed for children’s faces to choose from.
 Many have soft nose pads for extra comfort and sprung hinges to withstand extra wear and tear.
 So remember, regular eye examinations could be crucial for your child’s health care and personal development, so don’t delay and contact Larbalestier Opticians for an appointment as soon as possible.